-While the platform is quite powerful, running real time applications directly is difficult.
-For such applications, specialised real-time operating systems (RTOS) or bare-metal solutions may be more appropriate, for which the powerful Linux-based libraries are not available.
-As a middle way, it is possible to use a Hypervisor model where Linux, RTOS, or both can be running on it.
-While the Jetson ecosystem itself does not have built-in support for virtualization, some third-party hypervisors can potentially be adapted to work with it, such as Xen, KVM, and Jailhouse.
+While the NVIDIA Jetson Tegra TX1 platform is quite powerful, running real-time applications directly on Linux is difficult.
+For such applications, specialized real-time operating systems (RTOS) or bare-metal solutions may be more appropriate — but the powerful Linux-based GPU libraries are not available on these.
+As a middle way, it is possible to use a Hypervisor model where Linux, RTOS, or both can run simultaneously.
+While the Jetson ecosystem does not have built-in virtualization support, third-party hypervisors such as Xen, KVM, and Jailhouse can be adapted to work with it.
+Jetson Development Services teams increasingly use Jailhouse hypervisor real-time isolation on Jetson TX1 to enable deterministic compute alongside Linux-based GPU workloads.

-In this article, we will see how, by combining the NVIDIA Jetson platform and Jailhouse, we can enable real-time applications with a high level of isolation and determinism.
-We will use a specific case of the Jetson TX1 as the use case.
+This article shows how, by combining the NVIDIA Jetson Tegra TX1 platform and Jailhouse, we can enable real-time applications with a high level of isolation and determinism.

-The Jailhouse hypervisor is open-source partitioning Linux-based hypervisor designed for safety-critical real-time applications.
-It is designed specifically for x86 and ARM processors.
-It offers strong isolation between different domains or cells and an effective platform for executing numerous real-time applications on a single hardware platform.
+The Jailhouse hypervisor is an open-source, partitioning, Linux-based hypervisor designed for safety-critical real-time applications.
+It is designed specifically for x86 and ARM processors and offers strong isolation between different domains or cells.
+Jetson Development Services projects use Jailhouse hypervisor real-time isolation on Jetson TX1 to provide an effective platform for executing numerous real-time applications on a single hardware platform.

-The below diagram explains how the internal architecture changed from prior to enabling the Jailhouse to after it was
+The below diagram explains how the internal architecture changes from before enabling Jailhouse to after:

 Initially, Linux used all the cores.
-After enabling the hypervisor, it moves Linux to the root-cell and still uses all the CPU cores.
-When we create a new cell (inmate), the hypervisor calls cpu_down() for some of the CPU cores to offline them.
-The new cell will be assigned these CPU cores and hardware resources dedicated in the cell configuration file.
-Let us see how to set up the Jailhouse for Jetson TX1.
+After enabling the hypervisor, it moves Linux to the root-cell and still uses all CPU cores.
+When a new cell (inmate) is created, the hypervisor calls cpu_down() for some of the CPU cores to offline them.
+The new cell is assigned these CPU cores and hardware resources dedicated in the cell configuration file.
+Setting up Jailhouse hypervisor real-time isolation on Jetson TX1 involves the following steps:

 - Obtain the Jailhouse hypervisor source code from the official repository or a compatible version.

-- We will have to cross-compile the Linux kernel with the necessary Jailhouse configurations for the Jetson TX1 platform.
-Jailhouse configuration files specific to the Jetson TX1 hardware, define the partitions, memory regions, devices, and CPUs, which are expressed in the form of plain C files (found under configs/ in the sources) compiled into raw binaries.
+- Cross-compile the Linux kernel with the necessary Jailhouse configurations for the NVIDIA Jetson Tegra TX1 platform.
+Jailhouse configuration files define the partitions, memory regions, devices, and CPUs in the form of plain C files (found under configs/ in the sources) compiled into raw binaries.

 $ mem=3968M vmalloc=512M

-- Via bootarg remove the console access on serial port from Linux.
+- Via bootarg, remove console access on serial port from Linux.

 $ console=ttyS0,115200n8 earlyprintk=uart8250-32bit,0x70006000 console=tty0

-- Cross-compile the Linux kernel with Jailhouse support for the Jetson TX1 platform.
-Run make with the appropriate configuration to build the kernel and generate the kernel image.
+- Cross-compile the Linux kernel with Jailhouse support for the NVIDIA Jetson Tegra TX1 platform and generate the kernel image.

 $sudo make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- KDIR=$KERNEL_PATH DESTDIR=$BUILD_DIR_PATH install

-Jailhouse.ko kernel module is generated and is ready to enable the hypervisor layer and create cell with demo applications.
+Jailhouse.ko kernel module is generated and is ready to enable the hypervisor layer and create cells with demo applications.

-The below section explains how to run the compiled Jailhouse on the platform
+The below section explains how to run the compiled Jailhouse on the NVIDIA Jetson Tegra TX1 platform.

 - $ sudo insmod jailhouse.ko